alexiamcdonald/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 touch app/views/.keep
 touch db/.keep
 touch files/.keep

-git add .
-git commit -m "folder structure" git push origin master
 {% endhighlight %}

-Cloud9 will sometimes hide files starting with a dot, but we need to see it.
+NOTE: Cloud9 will sometimes hide files starting with a dot, but we need to see it.
 Click the "cog" icon in the upper right corner of the file explorer to open the Cloud9 preferences tab.
 Under `User Settings` select `Tree & Navigate` and removed the `.*` from the `hidden file patterns` options.
 If unsure ask an instructor.

+{% highlight sh %}
+git add .
+git commit -m "folder structure" git push origin master
+{% endhighlight %}

 ## *6.* Configure the App